mzuther/MoccaFaux/README.md

 ## Options

 **MoccaFaux** reads its settings from the file `$HOME/.config/moccafaux/config.edn`.
-As the file name suggests, settings are expected to be in Clojure's [EDN] format.
+As the file extension suggests, settings are expected to be in Clojure's [EDN] format.
+You can think of it as an enhanced version of JSON (use `;` for comments).

 To get started, use a copy of `config-SAMPLE.edn` (found in the repository's root directory) and edit to taste.
-Depending on your system, you might also have to install some tools:
+For it to work, you have to **disable your system's own power management** and install some tools:

 ```bash
 # Debian-based systems (pgrep, xautolock and xset)